MeDUET: Disentangled Unified Pretraining for 3D Medical Image Synthesis and Analysis

-For downstream generative tasks, we carefully modify the pretrained ViT model to adapt and initialize the DiT/SiT~\cite{Peebles_2023_ICCV, ma2024sit} models for diffusion-based generation.
+For generative tasks, we modify the pretrained ViT model to adapt and initialize the DiT/SiT~\cite{Peebles_2023_ICCV, ma2024sit} models for diffusion-based generation.
 Following~\cite{Chu_2025_ICCV}, we reintroduce the shift ($\beta$) and scale ($\gamma$) parameters to implement AdaLN-Zero and layer normalization blocks as conditional input modules.
-For analysis tasks, we adopt UNETR~\cite{Hatamizadeh_2022_WACV} as the backbone, which seamlessly inherits the pretrained ViT weights from MeDUET.
-To address inconsistencies in positional embeddings, trilinear interpolation is applied to upscale them, ensuring consistency between the patch sizes used during pretraining and those in the downstream phases.
+For analysis tasks, we adopt modified UNETR~\cite{Hatamizadeh_2022_WACV} as the backbone, which seamlessly inherits the pretrained ViT weights from MeDUET.